TalariaSoftware/talariasoftware.github.io/_posts/2021-01-14-the_righteous_mind_with_rylan_bowers.md

 description: Rylan Bowers was our guest on Greater than Code
 published_at: 2021-01-14 07:00 -0800
 tags: greater_than_code
+greater_than_code_url: https://www.greaterthancode.com/the-righteous-mind
 ---

-I was one of the hosts lucky enough to welcome the lovely Ryan Bowers to the Greater than Code podcast [episode 214](https://www.greaterthancode.com/the-righteous-mind).
+I was one of the hosts lucky enough to welcome the lovely Ryan Bowers to the Greater than Code podcast episode 214.

 We discussed ["The Righteous Mind"](https://righteousmind.com) by Jonathan Haidt and dug into the nature and origin of morality and moral decision making.
 This